-Students have not been admitted to the School but have been permitted to enroll in one to two courses, of which, one must be a required course.
+Non-matriculated students have not been admitted to the School but have been permitted to enroll in one to two courses, of which, one must be a required course.
 Non- matriculated students are not eligible for federal financial aid or School scholarship assistance.